AllenNeuralDynamics/aind-data-schema/README.md

 There are several libraries used to run linters, check documentation, and run tests.

-- To run tests locally, navigate to AIND-DATA-SCHEMA directory in terminal and run (this will not run on-line tests, such as schema version check):
+- To run tests locally, navigate to AIND-DATA-SCHEMA directory in terminal and run (this will not run any on-line only tests):

 ```
 python -m unittest